-- Hold the Start key (Windows) or Control key (Macintosh) and click and drag up to zoom in vertically, or click and drag down to zoom out vertically. - With the Zoomer tool selected, Alt-A-click (Windows) or Option-A-click (Macintosh) a track to zoom out all the way horizontally and vertically.
+Hold the Start key (Windows) or the Control key (Macintosh) and click and drag up to zoom in vertically, or click and drag down to zoom out vertically.

+With the Zoomer tool selected, Alt-A-click a track on Windows or Option-A-click a track on Macintosh to zoom out all the way horizontally and vertically.
 MIDI and Instrument tracks will zoom vertically to display all notes.